Moseley Investment Management Inc. Reduces Holdings in Bristol-Myers Squibb (NYSE:BMY)

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
-Moisand Fitzgerald Tamayo LLC boosted its stake in Bristol-Myers Squibb by 9.1% during the second quarter.
-Moisand Fitzgerald Tamayo LLC now owns 1,793 shares of the biopharmaceutical company’s stock worth $120,000 after buying an additional 150 shares during the period.
-Checchi Capital Advisers LLC boosted its stake in Bristol-Myers Squibb by 0.8% during the second quarter.
-Checchi Capital Advisers LLC now owns 19,477 shares of the biopharmaceutical company’s stock worth $1,301,000 after buying an additional 152 shares during the period.
-WealthPLAN Partners LLC boosted its stake in Bristol-Myers Squibb by 1.5% during the second quarter.
-WealthPLAN Partners LLC now owns 11,073 shares of the biopharmaceutical company’s stock worth $740,000 after buying an additional 161 shares during the period.
-First Horizon Corp boosted its stake in shares of Bristol-Myers Squibb by 0.3% during the second quarter.
-First Horizon Corp now owns 64,428 shares of the biopharmaceutical company’s stock valued at $4,305,000 after purchasing an additional 166 shares during the period.
-Finally, SeaCrest Wealth Management LLC boosted its stake in shares of Bristol-Myers Squibb by 0.4% during the second quarter.
-SeaCrest Wealth Management LLC now owns 42,319 shares of the biopharmaceutical company’s stock valued at $2,828,000 after purchasing an additional 169 shares during the period.
-72.07% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also bought and sold shares of the stock.
+OLD Mission Capital LLC bought a new stake in shares of Bristol-Myers Squibb during the third quarter valued at approximately $234,000.
+Advisors Asset Management Inc. boosted its stake in Bristol-Myers Squibb by 22.8% during the second quarter.
+Advisors Asset Management Inc. now owns 67,846 shares of the biopharmaceutical company’s stock worth $4,533,000 after buying an additional 12,580 shares during the period.
+RFG Advisory LLC boosted its stake in Bristol-Myers Squibb by 1.5% during the second quarter.
+RFG Advisory LLC now owns 13,225 shares of the biopharmaceutical company’s stock worth $884,000 after buying an additional 199 shares during the period.
+Ieq Capital LLC boosted its stake in Bristol-Myers Squibb by 23.2% during the second quarter.
+Ieq Capital LLC now owns 33,087 shares of the biopharmaceutical company’s stock worth $2,211,000 after buying an additional 6,230 shares during the period.
+Finally, Patriot Financial Group Insurance Agency LLC boosted its stake in Bristol-Myers Squibb by 3.0% during the second quarter.
+Patriot Financial Group Insurance Agency LLC now owns 21,946 shares of the biopharmaceutical company’s stock worth $1,466,000 after buying an additional 647 shares during the period.
+72.07% of the stock is currently owned by institutional investors.

-In other news, CEO Giovanni Caforio sold 25,000 shares of the company’s stock in a transaction dated Monday, September 20th.
-The shares were sold at an average price of $60.64, for a total transaction of $1,516,000.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, EVP Autenried Paul Von sold 18,363 shares of the stock in a transaction that occurred on Monday, November 22nd.
-The stock was sold at an average price of $57.17, for a total transaction of $1,049,812.71.
+In other Bristol-Myers Squibb news, CEO Giovanni Caforio sold 25,000 shares of the business’s stock in a transaction dated Monday, September 20th.
+The shares were sold at an average price of $60.64, for a total value of $1,516,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Autenried Paul Von sold 17,353 shares of the business’s stock in a transaction dated Wednesday, November 24th.
+The stock was sold at an average price of $56.92, for a total transaction of $987,732.76.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 60,716 shares of company stock worth $3,553,545.
-Corporate insiders own 0.11% of the company’s stock.
+Insiders sold 60,716 shares of company stock valued at $3,553,545 over the last quarter.
+0.11% of the stock is currently owned by corporate insiders.

-Bristol-Myers Squibb (NYSE:BMY) last announced its earnings results on Tuesday, October 26th.
-The biopharmaceutical company reported $2.00 EPS for the quarter, topping the Zacks’ consensus estimate of $1.92 by $0.08.
+Bristol-Myers Squibb (NYSE:BMY) last released its quarterly earnings data on Tuesday, October 26th.
+The biopharmaceutical company reported $2.00 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.92 by $0.08.
 Bristol-Myers Squibb had a negative net margin of 11.89% and a positive return on equity of 43.05%.
-The business had revenue of $11.62 billion during the quarter, compared to the consensus estimate of $11.52 billion.
-During the same period in the previous year, the company posted $1.63 earnings per share.
-The firm’s revenue was up 10.3% on a year-over-year basis.
-On average, equities analysts predict that Bristol-Myers Squibb will post 7.52 earnings per share for the current fiscal year.
+The company had revenue of $11.62 billion during the quarter, compared to analyst estimates of $11.52 billion.
+During the same period in the prior year, the firm earned $1.63 earnings per share.
+The firm’s revenue for the quarter was up 10.3% compared to the same quarter last year.
+Sell-side analysts anticipate that Bristol-Myers Squibb will post 7.52 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 1st.
-Stockholders of record on Friday, January 7th will be issued a dividend of $0.54 per share.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, February 1st.
+Shareholders of record on Friday, January 7th will be issued a $0.54 dividend.
 The ex-dividend date of this dividend is Thursday, January 6th.
-This represents a $2.16 annualized dividend and a dividend yield of 3.63%.
 This is an increase from Bristol-Myers Squibb’s previous quarterly dividend of $0.49.
-Bristol-Myers Squibb’s dividend payout ratio is -81.67%.
+This represents a $2.16 dividend on an annualized basis and a yield of 3.63%.
+Bristol-Myers Squibb’s payout ratio is currently -81.67%.

-A number of analysts have recently issued reports on the stock.
-Argus lowered shares of Bristol-Myers Squibb from a “buy” rating to a “hold” rating and set a $49.00 target price for the company. in a research note on Monday, November 1st.
-Barclays lowered their target price on shares of Bristol-Myers Squibb from $68.00 to $66.00 and set an “equal weight” rating for the company in a research note on Thursday, October 28th.
-Berenberg Bank lowered their target price on shares of Bristol-Myers Squibb from $75.00 to $71.00 and set a “buy” rating for the company in a research note on Monday, October 11th.
-TheStreet raised shares of Bristol-Myers Squibb from a “c+” rating to a “b” rating in a research note on Wednesday, November 17th.
-Finally, BMO Capital Markets assumed coverage on shares of Bristol-Myers Squibb in a research note on Thursday, November 18th.
-They issued an “outperform” rating and a $72.00 price objective for the company.
-Four research analysts have rated the stock with a hold rating, seven have given a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $66.22.
+Several research firms have commented on BMY.
+Barclays dropped their price objective on shares of Bristol-Myers Squibb from $68.00 to $66.00 and set an “equal weight” rating for the company in a research note on Thursday, October 28th.
+BMO Capital Markets assumed coverage on shares of Bristol-Myers Squibb in a research note on Thursday, November 18th.
+They set an “outperform” rating and a $72.00 price objective for the company.
+Wells Fargo & Company assumed coverage on shares of Bristol-Myers Squibb in a research note on Wednesday, December 8th.
+They set an “equal weight” rating and a $58.00 target price for the company.
+Morgan Stanley lowered their target price on shares of Bristol-Myers Squibb from $71.00 to $66.00 and set an “equal weight” rating for the company in a research note on Tuesday, October 12th.
+Finally, TheStreet raised shares of Bristol-Myers Squibb from a “c+” rating to a “b” rating in a research note on Wednesday, November 17th.
+Four investment analysts have rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, Bristol-Myers Squibb has an average rating of “Buy” and a consensus target price of $66.22.

 Bristol Myers Squibb Co engages in the discovery, development, licensing, manufacture, marketing, distribution, and sale of biopharmaceutical products.
 It offers chemically-synthesized drugs or small molecules and products produced from biological processes called biologics.
 The company was founded in August 1933 and is headquartered in New York, NY.